nextg-wireless/training-5g/docs/source/index.rst

     * ARM devices such as MacBook M1 (Apple silicon) are unsupported!

-* CPU: At least 8 cores
+* CPU: Ideally 12+ cores

-    * We will be running the base station and the user on one system, so ideally more cores is better.
+    * We will be running the core network, base station and the user on one system, so more cores is better.

+    * The system can technically operate on as low as 4 cores, but network throughput and reliability will be low.

-* RAM: 32GB
+* RAM: 8GB

+    * Running everything at once takes about 4GB of RAM.

 Install Dependencies
 --------------------

 .. code-block:: bash

-	sudo apt install git vim tree net-tools libsctp-dev python3.8 cmake-curses-gui libpcre2-dev python-dev build-essential cmake libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libtool autoconf python3-pip curl bison flex iperf unzip
+	sudo apt install -y git vim tree net-tools libsctp-dev python3 cmake-curses-gui libpcre2-dev build-essential cmake libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libtool autoconf python3-pip curl bison flex iperf unzip

 Install Swig 4.1
 ~~~~~~~~~~~~~~~~

 .. code-block:: bash

+    cd ~
 	git clone https://github.com/swig/swig.git
 	cd swig
 	git checkout release-4.1
 	./autogen.sh
 	./configure --prefix=/usr/
-	make -j8
+	make -j`nproc`
 	sudo make install

 Check GCC Version (gcc-10, gcc-12, or gcc-13)